lambda-dom/weidu_library/weidu_library/docs/libraries/kits.md

 Patch resource references in a clab file using a `table` of spell references, loaded via `load_table_references` from the [installers library](./installers.md).

 note(s):
-* this function is slow; it has to crawl through the entire clab, check if the reference is in the `array` and if it is, set it.
+* this function is slow; it has to crawl through the entire clab, check if the reference is in the `table` and if it is, set it.